Explore Edgar Allan Poe’s Baltimore Legacy

 His legacy lives on in Baltimore today, thanks to his original home turned museum in downtown Baltimore.
 His poem “The Raven” is the namesake of the Baltimore Ravens NFL team.
 (You can visit the team’s official mascots Rise and Conquer outside the stadium on game day, or in their home at the Maryland Zoo.)
 And there are a number of food and drink establishments that honor him.

-Follow in Poe’s footsteps around the city starting with the home he once resided in and ending with his grave site at Westminster Hall.
+Follow in Poe’s footsteps around the city, starting with the home in which he once resided and ending with his grave site at Westminster Hall.

 Visit his Home